 The gene mutation that causes achondrogenesis type II is caused by so called autosomal dominant change in the COL2A1 gene.
 Dominant genetic disorders occur when only a single copy of an abnormal gene is necessary to cause a particular disease.
 Most cases of achondrogenesis type II are caused by a new (de novo) mutation in the COL2A1 gene, which means that risk for the parents of an affected infant to get another child with the same disease is not higher then 1%.
 This gene encodes collagen type II.
 Collagen is one of the most abundant proteins in the body and a major building block of connective tissue, which is the material between cells of the body that gives the tissue form and strength.
 There are many different types of collagen, which are indicated by Roman numerals.
 Collagen type II is most prevalent in cartilage and the jelly-like fluid that fills the center of the eye (vitreous).
 Collagen is also found in bone.

 There are very rare cases where siblings of infants with achondrogenesis type II have been affected.
 This is most likely due to the presence of more than one cell line in the egg or sperm from a parent (germline mosaicism).
 In germline mosaicism, some of a parent’s reproductive cells (germ cells) carry the COL2A1 gene mutation, while other germ cells contain normal COL2A1 genes (“mosaicism”).
 The other cells in the parent’s body do not have the mutation, so these parents are unaffected.
 As a result, one or more of the parent’s children may inherit the germ cell gene COL2A1 mutation, leading to the development of achondrogenesis II, while the parent does not have this disorder (asymptomatic carrier).
 Germline mosaicism may be suspected when apparently unaffected parents have more than one child with the same autosomal dominant genetic condition.
 The likelihood of a parent passing on a mosaic germline mutation to a child depends upon the percentage of the parent’s germ cells that have the mutation versus the percentage that do not.
 There is no test for germline mutation prior to pregnancy.
-Testing during a pregnancy may be available and is best discussed directly with a genetic specialist.
+Testing during early pregnancy may be available and is best discussed directly with a genetic specialist.

 Prenatal diagnosis of achondrogenesis by ultrasound is possible after 14-15 weeks gestation.
 Prenatal diagnosis by chorionic villus sampling (10-12 weeks gestation) or amniocentesis (15-18 weeks gestation) is possible if the specific gene mutations have been identified in a family member.